 Life changed dramatically for both Rufus and me in 2002, when the Coulston Foundation closed its doors due to bankruptcy resulting from their numerous Animal Welfare Act violations.
 Save the Chimps stepped in to rescue me and 265 other chimpanzees living in the New Mexico lab.
 Suddenly, fresh fruits and vegetables, enrichment, and clean enclosures became part of our daily routines.
 Most importantly, we were finally given the opportunity to socialize, providing us with the companionship that was vital for our well-being.
 Over time, we were each transported to sunny Florida and our new 3-acre island homes, landscaped with hills, trees, climbing structures, and platforms.

 When Save the Chimps rescued me, I immediately captured everyone’s heart.
 Despite my years in isolation and confinement, I have always been a remarkably warm, friendly, and playful chimpanzee.
 I met my best friend, Cayenne, during our time in the Coulston Foundation, and we remain together to this day.
 We are often called “ambassadors” due to our welcoming and reassuring behavior towards newcomers.
 I am a very laid-back chimp, and am always ready to provide comfort to a distraught or anxious friend.
 Cayenne and I were introduced to Terry in 2013, not long after he arrived to Save the Chimps from a small zoo where he lived alone for 18 years.
 Cayenne and I immediately bonded with Terry, and have since helped him learn the ropes of chimpanzee society – from grooming and playing, to how to react during a dispute.
 Thanks to my friendship, Terry has grown into the confident and content chimpanzee he is today.
-Cayenne, Terry, and I are now members of Bobby’s family, where we have become especially close to Bobby and Jeannie.
+Cayenne, Terry, and I are now members of Bobby’s family, where we have become especially close to Bobby.